nikspyratos/investec-sdk-php/README.md

 $data = $api->getAccounts();
 ```

-### Business use (3-Legged OAuth)
+### Business use

 See [API documentation](https://developer.investec.com/za/api-products) for details.

-Your organisation will need to chat with Investec directly to be able to use this.
+Your organisation will need to chat with Investec directly to get access.
+The Investec API uses an OAuth flow for the customer to grant access to you for their data.

 Reminder: This package is not affiliated with Investec.